Home Buying Process

 Once a conditional approval is provided, you’ll need to provide additional documents the underwriter has requested and once all conditions are cleared, a CLEAR TO CLOSE will be issued.

 After the clear to close is issued, your closing will be scheduled.
-Due to governmental guidelines, you have to review the Closing Disclosure three days prior to closing.
+Due to governmental guidelines, you must review the Closing Disclosure three days prior to closing.

 Typically for borrowers with good credit, these loans are typically fixed in their term and rate.